pulumi/docs/content/blog/query-kubernetes/index.md

 Each of these questions would normally be answered by invoking `kubectl` multiple times to list resources of each type, and manually parsing the output to join it together into a single report.

-Today, we're introducing Pulumi Query for Kubernetes, which aims to simplify scenarios like this.
+Examples like these motivated us to build Pulumi Query for Kubernetes, which aims to greatly simplify scenarios like the ones mentioned above.

 Pulumi Query is a tool and SDK for querying live Kubernetes resources.
 Pulumi Query supports both batch and streaming query modes.
 Batch queries run to completion, generating a fixed report.
 Streaming queries watch Kubernetes resources in real-time and take action when specific events